 - discount rate (r)

-The uncertainty of DCF calculation is the compound of the risk of all three of these estimates, each with a range of uncertainty.
-For a growing tech company, compounding the three uncertainties leads to a range of possible NPV calculations so wide as to be meaningless.
-For this reason, DCF is not used in valuing growing tech companies.
+The uncertainty of DCF calculation is the compounded risk of all three of these estimates, each with a range of uncertainty.
+For a high growth tech company, compounding the three uncertainties leads to a range of possible NPV calculations so wide as to be meaningless.
+For this reason, DCF is not used often as a business model for valuing high growth tech companies.

 The methods based on multiples described below are more appropriate.